BST Commencement Weekend | May 15 & 16 — View the Schedule

 Arc Fellowship for Young Creatives

 How can we create art that makes a difference in our world today?
-The Arc Fellowship for Young Creatives—a 5-month cohort designed for Asian American Christians ages 18-35 who identify as creatives/creators/artists—introduces Fellows to a theological framework and practice of designing creative and prophetic work that changes the world.
-The Fellowship features an integrative program that includes a 2-day pilgrimage, online gatherings and an in-person retreat, and a capstone project that will be presented at a closing gallery event.
+The Arc Fellowship for Young Creatives—a 6-month cohort designed for Asian American Christians ages 18-35 who identify as creatives/creators/artists—introduces Fellows to a theological framework and practice of designing creative and prophetic work that changes the world.
+The Fellowship features an integrative program that includes a 2-day pilgrimage, online gatherings, an in-person retreat, and a capstone project.
 Informed by theological aesthetics and human-centered design, we will ask Fellows to love God and their neighbor by developing a creative expression or project born from spiritual reflection and biblical inquiry.
 The Arc Fellowship is led by Rev. Samuel Kim, Executive Associate Minister of Innovation and Design at the Evergreen Association of American Baptist Churches and Rev. Dr. Lauren Lisa Ng, Senior Program Officer and director of the Arc Initiative at BST.

 Cost